AdnoC/toy_ttf/README.md

 Very much work in progress.

-Currently working on: Parsing .ttf files
+Currently working on: Fast-track to rendering

-* Translating all table fields into Rust types

-    * Defining options as enums

-    * Removing implied fields (e.g. `count` fields are implied by `Vec` lengths)

-    * Wrapping strings into encoding-aware types
+* Just parse what is necessary

+* Leave error-handling for later, just panic for now